garutilorenzo/garutilorenzo.github.io/docs/_posts/2021-09-13-k3s-aws-terraform-cluster.md

 * build the provider-id (needed for te cluster autoscaler tool)
 * get the first k3s-server instance launched
 * get the instance id
+* set the hostname equal to the instance id

 Now the magic part: the script check if this instance is the very first k3s-server instance launced.
 In this case the script trigger the “cluster init” since at the moment ther is no cluster.